Git2020104/odin-recipes-1/README.md

-This is a simple recipe page made using html.
+This is my recipe page made using html as a requirement by Odin-project.